sidbav/689-discussions/content/blog/discussion-6.2/index.md

 - In addition, of the AVs that do detect the adversarial sample as malware, the malware family is being misclassified, with most of the adversarial samples being classified as `razy` or `remcos`

 - The authors also try to train a model using the adversarial samples they developed, and they see the False Positive Rate (goodware being classified as malware) shot up all the way up to 78%.
-Given that these adversarial samples were designed in such a way to mimic goodware almost completely, when trainig the model with them, the model is unable to pick up patterns in goodware/malware.
+Given that these adversarial samples were designed in such a way to mimic goodware almost completely, when training the model with them, the model is unable to pick up patterns in goodware/malware.
 Hence leading to such a large FPR.

 # Discussion
 - Why do we use XOR?